Blog

 One of the most significant financial burdens after a truck accident is the cost of medical care.
 Compensation covers all your current medical bills, from the ambulance ride and emergency room treatment to surgeries and hospital stays.
 But it doesn’t stop there.
 Many serious injuries require long-term care, and your settlement should account for these future expenses.
 This can include physical therapy, rehabilitation, prescription medications, in-home nursing care, and any necessary medical equipment.
 For catastrophic injuries like a severe brain injury, the need for lifelong care is a reality, and we work to ensure your settlement fully provides for that ongoing treatment.

-Lost Wages and Impact on Future Earnings
+Recovering Lost Wages and Future Earning Capacity

 Being unable to work while you recover can put a major strain on your finances.
 You are entitled to compensation for any lost wages, including salary, bonuses, and commissions you missed out on during your recovery.
 If your injuries are severe enough to prevent you from returning to your previous job or limit your ability to earn an income in the future, you can also seek damages for “loss of earning capacity.”
 This is a critical component of a truck accident claim, as it helps secure your financial stability for years to come.
 We can work with financial experts to project these future losses and build a strong case for the compensation you deserve.